japila-books/spark-sql-internals/docs/spark-sql-CatalogStorageFormat.md

 `CatalogStorageFormat` is <<creating-instance, created>> when:

-* `HiveClientImpl` is requested for metadata of a link:hive/HiveClientImpl.adoc#getTableOption[table] or link:hive/HiveClientImpl.adoc#fromHivePartition[table partition]
+* `HiveClientImpl` is requested for metadata of a hive/HiveClientImpl.md#getTableOption[table] or hive/HiveClientImpl.md#fromHivePartition[table partition]

-* `SparkSqlAstBuilder` is requested to parse Hive-specific link:spark-sql-SparkSqlAstBuilder.adoc#visitCreateHiveTable[CREATE TABLE] or link:spark-sql-SparkSqlAstBuilder.adoc#visitInsertOverwriteHiveDir[INSERT OVERWRITE DIRECTORY] SQL statements
+* `SparkSqlAstBuilder` is requested to parse Hive-specific spark-sql-SparkSqlAstBuilder.md#visitCreateHiveTable[CREATE TABLE] or spark-sql-SparkSqlAstBuilder.md#visitInsertOverwriteHiveDir[INSERT OVERWRITE DIRECTORY] SQL statements

 [[toString]]
 `CatalogStorageFormat` uses the following *text representation* (i.e. `toString`)...FIXME